wangquestion/Health_Data_Management/Access to Rollins HPC via Jupyter Server.md

 ### 6. Start Jupiter Server Under Home Directory:
 > You may need to re-login to the HPC and activate the r-env to make the jupyter command accessible.

-` jupyter notebook --NotebookApp.toke=‘PASSWORD’ --no-browser --port=8999`
+`jupyter notebook --NotebookApp.token=‘PASSWORD’ --no-browser --port=8999`

 >Please set adequate password to maintain secure link to jupyter server.